TFelbor/skio-java/README.md

-# Ski Orienteering Path Optimizer
+# CPSC327 : Data Structures & Algs.
+Project 3 - Ski Orienteering Path Optimizer

 A Java-based application that calculates the optimal path for a ski orienteering course using Dijkstra's shortest path algorithm.
 This tool helps competitors find the fastest route through a course while ensuring all control points are visited in the correct order.